 Snapdragon 888 is the 'biggest upgrade' in gaming

 With the Snapdragon 888, Qualcomm is touting a 35% increase in gaming performance over the previous generation.
-The Adreno 660 GPU offers 10-bit HDR gaming at up to 144fps, and it is up to 20% more efficient over the Adreno 650.
-Devices like the OnePlus 8T — powered by the Adreno 650 — deliver incredible performance, and it is interesting to see how the Adreno 660 builds on that next year.
+The Adreno 660 GPU offers 10-bit HDR gaming at up to 144fps, and it is up to 20% more efficient than the Adreno 650.
+Devices like the OnePlus 8T — powered by the Adreno 650 — deliver incredible performance, and it is interesting to see how the Adreno 660 builds on that.

 Snapdragon 888 takes the camera to a whole new level